nyggus/easycheck/README.rst

 .. code-block:: python

+    check_if(x <= 10,
+             Warning,
-    check_if(x <= 10, Warning, 'For stable functioning of the function, x should not be greater than 10.')
+             'For stable functioning of the function, ' 'x should not be greater than 10.')

 The package also offers functions dedicated to testing, e.g.,